-When working with architectural design firms for your millwork shop drawings, it helps you stay abreast with the latest millwork trends.
-At BluEntCAD, we always advise our clients to keep an eye out for the newest and latest in color palettes, design styles and cabinetry patterns.
+When working with architectural design firms for your millwork shop drawings, it helps you stay abreast of the latest millwork trends.
+At BluEntCAD, we always advise our clients to keep an eye out for the newest and latest in color palettes, design styles, and cabinetry patterns.

-Latest millwork trends in 2019 tell us that homeowners are looking for bold designs that create a statement.
+The latest millwork trends in 2020 tell us that homeowners are looking for bold designs that create a statement.
 Color pops, unique patterns and various finishing touches are highly popular millwork design trends currently.
-While the doors and windows are classic millwork cases, walls, ceiling and floor designs are not far behind.
+While the doors and windows are classic millwork cases, walls, ceiling, and floor designs are not far behind.

 - Millwork Design Trend One: Large Windows

-According to BluEntCAD’s experts, 2019 is the year of large windows.
-Contemporary designs which create a light-filled, airy space with large windows uplift the entire room.
+According to BluEntCAD’s experts, 2020 is the year of large windows.
+Contemporary designs that create a light-filled, airy space with large windows uplift the entire room.

-Our experts can help you create expansive rooms which welcome natural light into your home.
-We specialize in architectural design drafting of modern frames which compliment your contemporary architecture and décor.
+Our experts can help you create expansive rooms that welcome natural light into your home.
+We specialize in architectural design drafting of modern frames that compliment your contemporary architecture and décor.

 - Millwork Design Trend Two: Steel and Glass Room Dividers